-A student who withdraws on or up to the 12th class day will have no record of coursework on the transcript.
-A student who withdraws after the 12th class day and before the last day to drop without penalty will receive a grade of "W".
+A student who withdraws on or up to the 12th class day or the 4th day of summer school will have no record of coursework on the transcript.
+A student who withdraws after the 12th class day or 4th day of summer school and before the last day to drop without penalty will receive a grade of "W".
 After the last date to withdraw without penalty, the grade of "WF" is assigned, unless the student withdraws for medical reasons or a "W" is recommended by the instructor.